 - Laminate.
 A cheaper, more user-friendly product, laminate flooring is a wood-based material that expands and contracts with the elements.
 Because of this, an underlayment is needed.
 Laminate floors are also prone to issues with small imperfections and moisture.
 Therefore, an ideal flooring solution is needed to provide proper support and protection.

 - Underlay-attached laminate.
-One option for saving time is to purchase laminate flooring that has the protected underlayment already attached on the bottom.
+One option for saving time is to purchase laminate flooring that has the protected underlayment already attached to the bottom.
 While our cork flooring underlayment can be ideal for most applications, we do not recommend it here.
 Adding too much cushion can hamper stability, creating big problems with your floor’s surface.

 Your floors will require different components based on a variety of factors.
 In nearly any case, the need for a strong material that protects against moisture and provides acoustical resistance is vital.
 ECF’s cork flooring underlayment is perfect here thanks to our dedication to quality and service.
 We like to state that everything is over-engineered for your satisfaction, and the results will not disappoint.
 Next time, we’ll look at other flooring underlayments and their effectiveness in real-life settings.
 Contact us today to learn more about this innovative product!